To be eligible for NSHS, students need to meet the following minimum qualifications:

 - A copy of your most recent transcript (with current classes listed)

-- A copy of State exams required for graduation:
+- A copy of ACT w/writing if available (required for graduation)

 - If applicable: